 As part of our growth and product diversification strategy, we will continue to evaluate opportunities to acquire or invest in other businesses, intellectual property or technologies that would complement our current offerings, expand the breadth of markets we can address or enhance our technical capabilities.
-For example, on July 3, 2012, our subsidiary, Himax Display, Inc., or Himax Display, acquired all of the outstanding shares of capital stock of Spatial Photonics, Inc., or Spatial Photonics, a Delaware corporation engaged in the business of manufacturing and production of high definition, high brightness, and high contrast projection displays for business and consumer applications.
-We cannot assure you that we will be able to realize the benefits we anticipate from acquiring Spatial Photonics.
-Acquisitions or investments that we have completed or potentially may make in the future, including our acquisition of Spatial Photonics, entail a number of risks that could materially and adversely affect our business, operating and financial results, including:
+For example, in February 2018, our subsidiary, Himax IGI Precision Ltd., or Himax IGI, acquired certain advanced nano 3D masters manufacturing assets and related intellectual property and business from a US-based technology company.
+The advanced nano 3D manufacturing masters are primarily used in imprinting or stamping replication process to fabricate devices such as diffractive optical element (DOE), diffuser, collimator lens and micro lens array.
+The acquisition brings Himax the very upstream master tooling capability to supplement the company's world leading WLO technology, which is critical in its efforts to offer 3D sensing total solutions.
+We cannot assure you that we will be able to realize the benefits we anticipate from acquiring nano 3D master business.
+Acquisitions or investments that we have completed or potentially may make in the future entail a number of risks that could materially and adversely affect our business, operating and financial results, including:

-- problems integrating the acquired operations, technologies or products into our existing business and products; - diversion of management's time and attention from our core business; - adverse effects of losses of the acquired target upon our financial condition and results of operations; - adverse effects on existing business relationships with customers; - the need for financial resources above our planned investment levels; - dilution of share ownership of current shareholders under share swap transactions; - failures in realizing anticipated synergies; - difficulties in retaining business relationships with suppliers and customers of the acquired company; - risks associated with entering markets in which we lack experience; - potential loss of key employees of the acquired company; - potential write-offs of acquired assets; - potential expenses related to the depreciation of tangible assets and amortization of intangible assets; and - potential impairment charges related to the goodwill acquired.
+- problems integrating the acquired operations, technologies or products into our existing business and products; - diversion of management's time and attention from our core business; - adverse effects of losses of the acquired target upon our financial condition and results of operations; - adverse effects on existing business relationships with customers; - the need for financial resources above our planned investment levels; - dilution of share ownership of current shareholders under share swap transactions; - failures in realizing anticipated synergies; - difficulties in retaining business relationships with suppliers and customers of the acquired company; - risks associated with entering markets in which we lack experience; - potential loss of key employees of the acquired company; - potential write-offs of acquired assets; - · potential expenses related to the depreciation of tangible assets and amortization of intangible assets; and - potential impairment charges related to the goodwill acquired.